metabase/metabase/docs/users-guide/05-visualizing-results.md

 There's quite a bit you can do in this tab:

-- Set the colors and labels for the series on your chart
+- Set the colors and labels for the series on your chart.
-- Change the style of your lines for Line and Area charts, and choose whether or not to display dots on them
+- Change the style of your lines for Line and Area charts, and choose whether or not to display dots on them.
 - Use the "Replace missing values with…" setting to change how your chart deals with missing values.
 You can use linear interpolation, or display those points as zero or as nothing.
 - Add a goal line.
 This can be used in conjunction with [alerts](15-alerts.md) to send an email or a Slack message when your metric cross this line.
 - If you're looking at a time series chart, you can turn on a trend line to show where things are heading.